 Travel back in time with our collection of Georgian and Victorian themed outfits, available for you to try on inside the Cottage, open most days.
 Once you're suitably dressed, enjoy a taste of playtime in the past.
 There are games, toys, and picnic blankets for you to borrow.
 Just return them when you're finished.

-If you're feeling peckish make sure to stop off in the tea-room, where you can indulge in a delicious range of drinks, cakes, breakfasts and light lunches.
+If you're feeling peckish make sure to stop off in the café, where you can indulge in a delicious range of drinks, cakes, breakfasts and light lunches.
 Don't forget to ask about our children's snack packs.

 There's plenty to do in the tea-room while you tuck in.
 We provide a selection of colouring sheets, crayons and children's books to help you keep the little ones entertained.

 Come rain or shine

 Is it raining?
 Don't worry, you can always borrow a brolly from the kiosk, so just put on your wellies, search for the muddiest puddles you can find and have fun.

 There are all kinds of hidden surprises to look out for on your walk.
 Dress up, build a den, cross swords or have a game of nine-pins.

 In school holidays we run trails for you to follow around the Garden and hold fun craft sessions in the Thatched Cottage.
 Ask one of our team to help you find all the activities.